 While many ski weekends are go-go-go, Banff and Lake Louise present a unique opportunity to balance the usual vacation routine in spring.
 The Banff Yoga Festival returns this May with a lineup of innovative instructors and a style to suit every yogi.
 This festival is the perfect way for adrenaline junkies to recentre themselves after a non-stop winter.

-Take the self-love to the next level with a spa treatment at any of Banff and Lake Louise’s spas or wellness centres.
-Or take part in a spring wellness weekend.
-The Juniper Hotel hosts a two-day Step Out of Your Comfort Zone Women's Retreat exploring yoga, meditation, and personal coaching.
-The Fairmont Chateau Lake Louise also offers several spring workshops centred on yoga, meditation, and self-improvement.
+Take the self-love to the next level with a spa treatment at any of Banff and Lake Louise’s spas or wellness centres, or take part in a spring wellness weekend.
+The Fairmont Chateau Lake Louise offers several spring workshops centred on yoga, meditation, and self-improvement.